At ECS, we perform research in a number of fields. Our work is organised through five Research Groups:

 As a small to medium sized School, we focus our research in order to achieve recognition for international excellence in selected areas.
 Our research activities are clustered to address higher level strategic aims.
 Further details of these clusters and their associated aims can be found in the research group pages.

 A strong School ethos exists for collaborative research, and is reflected in the way our research is structured.
 While individual academics are members of only one of the five RGs, they often enter into research collaborations with academics from other groups (elsewhere in the University, nationally and internationally).
 Academics regularly work in close collaboration with industry.
 We have a strong record of successful technology transfer through KTP (Knowledge Transfer Partnerships) projects.
 Investigations not funded solely by industry are supported through EPSRC, Royal Society, BIS and EU grants.
-We are keen to welcome and support bright junior researchers, who wish to apply for EPSRC and Royal Society Fellowships, through our ECS Fellowship Scheme.

 Each year Research Day is held in the School of Engineering and Computing Sciences where PhD students and Research Associates present their projects and latest results to all members.